Shruthi1811/assignment2-Battu/README.md

 2. catch a cab and go to kansas city railway station
    1. first train is from kansas to columbus
    2. After reaching columbus, change the platform to t3
-3. AFter changing the platform we have to travel from columbus to Newyork with changing the platforms in coming stops.
+3. AFter changing the platform we have to travel from columbus to Newyork city
    1. catch a train from columbus to Pennsylvania
    2. After changing the platform at Pennsylvania, catch a train to Newyork at t4 platform
 4. Finally we reach our destination city.